 You’ll find Kodak Tri-X to be reliable, balanced, and beautiful — as long as you let it paint your pictures for you.

 Price and availability.

 Tri-X is a popular film.
 You’ll be able to find it in most stores that sell any sort of black and white Kodak film.
-As of this writing, it sells for an average of $9.33USD (measured across eight popular stores online).
+As of this writing, 35mm/36exp versions of the film sell for an average of $9.33USD (measured across eight popular stores online).
 Three years ago it was $6.20.

 Adorama is selling it in 35mm/36exp., a slightly cheaper 35mm/24exp., packs of 5 in 120, 50-sheet packs for 4x5 in ISO 320, 10-sheet packs for 8x10 in ISO 320, and a few other formats and packages.
 Ilford DD-X developer can be bought there also. eBay also has plenty of pricing and package options available in all corners of the world.